-By comparing the energy consumption obtained the even days with the obtained for the odd days, the percent of energy savings for that particular RTU can be estimated more accurately.
-Reports are elaborated to show the real energy savings.
+By comparing the energy consumption obtained on the even days with those obtained for the odd days, the percent of energy savings for that RTU can be estimated more accurately.
+Reports are created to show the real energy savings.

 Report a real time saving calculations more accurately

 The collected data is used to adjust the energy saving program module of the RTU-SC for a more precise result.
-This module shows in real time the energy reductions results in dashboard Web pages
+This module shows in real time the energy reduction results in the IOT Cloud or local dashboard Web pages